B-chandru/Nifayblocker/README.md

 # Nifayblocker
-This repo is an example of creating an chrome extension that blocks websites.
+This repo is an example of creating an chrome extension that blocks ott platforms and some media websites like facebook and Instagram.